-Fair V As of Decei

-Balance Sheet Location 2 022 2 021
+Balance Sheet Location A Decen Value s of nber 31, 2022

+Datance Sheet Location 2022

 Asset Derivatives

-Foreign currency exchange contracts Prepaid expense and other \$ 124 \$ 75
+Foreign currency exchange contracts Prepaid expense and other \$ 124

-Total derivative assets \$ 124 \$ 75
+Total derivative assets \$ 124

-The following tables provide the effect of derivative instruments on the Consolidated Statement of Operations for 2022 and 2021:
+The following tables provide the effect of derivative instruments on the Consolidated Statement of Operations for 2023 and 2022:

-Location of gain or (loss) recognized

-Derivatives not designated as Hedge Instrument in Statement of Operations Years ended
+Derivatives not designated as Hedge Instrument Location of loss recognized in Statement of Operations Years ended December 31,

-2022 2021
+2023 2022

 Forward currency contracts Foreign currency

-transaction gains
+transaction losses \$ (46) \$ (132)

-(losses) \$ (132) \$ 278
+Tota derivative loss \$ (46) \$ (132)

-Total derivatives gain (loss) \$ (132) \$ 278

-During 2022 and 2021, there were no forward currency contracts designated as cash flow hedges.
-As such, all gains and loss related to forward currency contracts during 2022 and 2021 were recorded in current earnings and did not impact other comprehensive income.
+During 2023 and 2022, there were no forward currency contracts designated as cash flow hedges.
+As such, all gains and loss related to forward currency contracts during 2023 and 2022 were recorded in current earnings and did not impact other comprehensive income.